Editorial note: If you have not yet read our Mission Statement above, please do so in order that you can put our blogs in context.

 A good example of the latter took place in Greece in 2015.

-On Sunday 5 July, in a turnout of 63% of the electorate, 63.3 % of voters rejected – and only 38.7 % approved – the punitive economic hairshirt being woven for Greece by the Triad of the European Commission, the European Central Bank and the International Monetary Fund in exchange for a lone.
+On Sunday 5 July, in a turnout of 63% of the electorate, 63.3 % of voters rejected – and only 38.7 % approved – the punitive economic hairshirt being woven for Greece by the Triad of the European Commission, the European Central Bank and the International Monetary Fund in exchange for a loan.

 Barely a week later, on Monday 14 July, Greece’s very own Quisling, Alexis Tsipras, Prime Minister and leader of the erstwhile leftwing Syriza party, in a blatant snub to the express wishes of the Greek nation, capitulated hook, line and sinker to the Triad, accepting the evisceration of the Greek economy in exchange for 30 pieces of EU/IMF silver.